ReDiscovery Reading Series

-For Pride Month, the 2018–2019 ReDiscovery Series closes with an important artifact from the history of the Gay Rights Movement: a 1926 melodrama about the murder of a closeted gay man who is married to the daughter of a famous gay conversion therapist.
-Written by the notorious starlet Mae West, the play is complete with a raucous drag ball featuring West herself as a guest.
+For Pride Month, the Shakespeare Theatre Company will close its 2018–2019 ReDiscovery Series with one of the earliest depictions of gay life on the American stage: a 1927 melodrama about the murder of a closeted gay man who is married to the daughter of a famous gay conversion therapist.
+Written by the outrageous performer Mae West, the play is complete with a raucous drag ball that featured West herself as a guest.

 Thanks to the Members who support ReDiscovery and New Works.